Graduate School Foreign Studies Research Division English Linguistics Major

 Special Research in English Pedagogy II B 1 2

-Specialized seminar classes Special Seminar I A 2 2
+Specialized Seminar Classes Special Integrated Seminar I A 2 2

 Academic Career Development 1 2

-The master’s program in English linguistics includes a teacher’s license acquisition curriculum.
+The master’s program in English Linguistics offers a curriculum for the obtaining of teacher’s licenses.

-Minimum credits required under the Educational Personnel Certification Law Subjects related to school subjects/teaching profession Credits Required Elective Remarks
+Minimum number of credits required under the Educational Personnel Certification Law Classes related to school subjects/teaching profession Credits Required Elective Remarks

 Semantics A 2